Morningstar88/X/README.md

 <h1>AI: Ancient Intelligence</h1>

 ## Update!
 June 2nd, 2023...
-Check out our [Phu Quoc development AI](https://beta.character.ai/chat?char=xOk3p-rZwW5VDERY9gIpTZXTU0qKCSWDkDT_cAAzqdM)
+Check out our [Phu Quoc Economy AI](https://beta.character.ai/chat?char=xOk3p-rZwW5VDERY9gIpTZXTU0qKCSWDkDT_cAAzqdM)

 ## [Please check our big list of free Ancient Intelligences](https://github.com/Morningstar88/X/blob/main/list_of_AIs.md).
 Our AIs are free, helpful, and very knowledgable.
 They will help you [learn Github and GFM](https://beta.character.ai/chat?char=JEqW4vgoTHpo-n0GyMWg3VyikR4-0aQSZ7Vmo9IBFYA).
 In our experience, our AIs are about 5 times quicker than Google, for coding, farming research, and various topics.
 Our AIs can help you raise money, or [get a well paid, meaningful job.](https://beta.character.ai/chat?char=QYklUS9fGr6dBZ2DM3D_cDnuGXmHCX78ucHBbGTNl1o) Want to plant trees, clean beaches, or learn to build software?
 Our AIs can help you find, or create, the job of your dreams.